jsgf/hg-alloy/README.md

 ## Generalizing History

-Mercurial uses a common structure for all parts of a repo with history - ie, things with parents such as Changesets, Manifests and Files - these are all forms of a Node.
+Mercurial uses a common structure for all parts of a Repo with history (ie, things with parents) are all Nodes - Changesets, Manifests and Files are all types of Node.

 We can model this in Alloy: